 The USDA created the Recommended Dietary Allowance (RDA) values for macro and micro nutrients (remember the food pyramid?).
 These values and ratios have developed over years of scientific and medical research.
 The RDA is a guideline to obtain adequate or optimum nutrients to achieve health.
 It’s also designed to avoid excessive intakes of food components linked to chronic diseases.
 Without certain nutrients in our diets, in the correct amounts, cancers can more easily develop, we can be stricken with nutrient deficiency diseases like scurvy or rickets, or we can be poisoned resulting in death by consuming too much of certain vitamins and minerals.

-We often base our diet choices by how we feel or the latest diet trend.
+In spite of having vast amounts of nutrition research to leverage, we often base our diet choices by how we feel or the latest diet trend.
 Our measures of diet success include gaining/losing weight, retaining water, what’s our energy level, do we have some kind of food sensitivity, simply hungry and grabbing the most convenient food, et cetera.
 Symptoms of declining health can cause us to look at our diet driving us to eat more fresh whole foods and/or cutting out highly processed items.
 For the most part, our decision of what to eat is not based on what’s recommended by the experts, unless your cardiologist is sounding a red alert, but how our bodies are performing relative to our needs.

 You may think there’s a corollary for our animals from the FDA.
 Specifically an organization that looks out for our pets.
 It’s possible you’ve heard of AAFCO, the American Association of Feed Control Officials, a non-government committee.
 AAFCO is the golden standard when it comes to pet food, or so you’ve been led to believe [REF] NOTE: The FDA defines Feed as what animals eat, unfit for humans, and Food to be what humans eat.